-HIST 490 (3-3-0) Senior Seminar: Selected Topics: Selected Topics: In-depth studies in selected areas of special interest, with supervised research and directed readings required.
+HIST 490 (3-3-0) Senior Seminar: Selected Topics: In-depth studies in selected areas of special interest, with supervised research and directed readings required.
 (For History or Social Science majors and minors.)

-HIST 491 (3-3-0) Methods of Historical Research: HIST 491 (3-3-0) Methods of Historical Research; An introduction to conventional methods of historical research and to new techniques in oral history, family history, and quantitative history.
+HIST 491 (3-3-0) Methods of Historical Research: An introduction to conventional methods of historical research and to new techniques in oral history, family history, and quantitative history.
 For History or Social Science majors and minors.

-HUMN 211 (3-3-0) Humanities: Music, Art, and Ideas I: Music, Art, and Ideas I: An interdisciplinary survey course examining works of art, literature, music, philosophy, and religious thought, focusing on major stylistic developments, intellectual movements and cultural achievements of the ancient and medieval eras in Europe, the Middle East, and Africa.
+HUMN 211 (3-3-0) Humanities: Music, Art, and Ideas I: An interdisciplinary survey course examining works of art, literature, music, philosophy, and religious thought, focusing on major stylistic developments, intellectual movements and cultural achievements of the ancient and medieval eras in Europe, the Middle East, and Africa.
 Completion of HUMN 211 is recommended before enrollment in HUMN 212.

-HUMN 212 (3-3-0) Humanities: Music, Art, and Ideas II: Music, Art, and Ideas II: The second part of an interdisciplinary survey course examining works of art, literature, music, philosophy, religious thought, and focusing on major stylistic developments and intellectual movements from the Renaissance to the present day.
+HUMN 212 (3-3-0) Humanities: Music, Art, and Ideas II: The second part of an interdisciplinary survey course examining works of art, literature, music, philosophy, religious thought, and focusing on major stylistic developments and intellectual movements from the Renaissance to the present day.
 Completion of HUMN 211 is recommended before enrollment in HUMN 212.